By Joey Hancock

 “Most of the people doing work on their garage doors are capable of recognizing their mistakes,” Kryzak said.
 “They just have to be shown where they went wrong and then they understand.”

-Future of the business
+Future of the Business

-Owning a garage door company is becoming more complicated as big companies are now offering services and are attracting more customers due to their lower costs and ease of service.
+Owning a garage door company is becoming more complicated as big companies are now offering services and attracting more customers due to their lower costs and ease of service.
 Amazon has cut into the garage door business especially as they are now offering installation services if you purchase garage door equipment through the Amazon website.

 Having enough trucks on the road and maintaining a loyal customer base allows Kryzak to keep his business running as he competes with the conglomerate companies.
 In the end Kryzak says his business always comes down to one important aspect every business owner should strive for: good customer service.

 “Customer service is key,” Kryzak said.
 “If you treat your customers right and do a good job, they will tell their neighbors and help you bring in more business.
 If you treat your customers right, you can never go wrong.”
+GSCB

 Joey Hancock is a freelance writer in Tempe, Arizona.
 He has written on a variety of topics including engineering, construction, and business for multiple news outlets.